Tongkai-Z/132a_project/README.md

 ### Matching and Ranking

 This system first matches the query with related docs using BM25 algorithm.
-Based on the user's choice, the first 20 results can be reranked by the word embedding algorithms.
+Based on the user's choice, the first 20 results can be reranked by the embedding algorithms.

 ## Understandings of Embedding